-(1) U.S. Venture Partners IV, L.P., U.S.V.P.
+- (1) U.S. Venture Partners IV, L.P., U.S.V.P.
 Entrepreneur Partners II, L.P., Second Ventures II, L.P. and 2180 Associates Fund are affiliated entities and together are considered a greater than 5% stockholder.
+The general partner of each of these entities is Presidio Management Group IV, L.P., or PMG.
+The general partners of PMG are William K. Bowes, Jr., Irwin Federman, Steven M. Krausz and Philip M. Young.
+Each of these persons may be deemed to share voting and dispositive control over the shares, but each disclaims beneficial ownership therein except to the extent of their pecuniary interest therein as a result of their respective interests in PMG.
 Lucio L. Lanza, one of our directors, is a partner of U.S. Venture Partners.
-Mr. Lanza disclaims any beneficial ownership of the securities held by those entities, except to the extent of his proportional interest in the entities.

-(2) Voting and dispositive power over these shares is held by Telos Management

-LLC which is the general partner of Telos Venture Partners, L.P.
+Mr. Lanza disclaims any beneficial ownership of the securities held by those entities, except to the extent of his proportional interest in the entities. - (2) Voting and dispositive power over these shares is held by Telos Management LLC which is the general partner of Telos Venture Partners, L.P.
 The managing members of Telos Management LLC are Bruce Bourbon, Athanasios Kalekos and Paul Asel.
-Mr. Bourbon votes the shares after consultation with the other two managing members.
+Mr. Bourbon votes the shares after consultation with the other two managing members. - (3) Includes 5,000 shares each issued in the names of Johanna Aznif Chilingarian, as custodian for Ani Maritsa Chilingarian under the Massachusetts Uniform Transfers to Minors Act and Johanna Aznif

-(3) Includes 5,000 shares each issued in the names of Johanna Aznif Chilingarian, as custodian for Ani Maritsa Chilingarian under the Massachusetts Uniform Transfers to Minors Act and Johanna Aznif Chilingarian, as custodian for Berj Krikor Chilingarian under the Massachusetts Uniform Transfers to Minors Act, each of whom are family members of Mr. Kibarian.
+Chilingarian, as custodian for Berj Krikor Chilingarian under the Massachusetts Uniform Transfers to Minors Act, each of whom are family members of Mr. Kibarian.
 Mr. Kibarian disclaims beneficial ownership of these shares.
 Includes 293,751 unvested shares subject to our right to repurchase upon termination of employment.

 - (4) Includes 3,738,750 shares of Series A preferred stock held by U.S. Venture Partners IV, L.P., U.S.V.P.
 Entrepreneur Partners II, L.P., Second Ventures II, L.P. and 2180 Associates Fund are all affiliates of U.S. Venture Partners, of which Mr. Lanza is a partner.
 Mr. Lanza disclaims any beneficial ownership of the securities held by those entities, except to the extent of his proportional interest in the entities. - (5) Includes 57,501 unvested shares subject to our right to repurchase upon termination of employment. - (6) Includes 38,334 unvested shares subject to our right to repurchase upon termination of employment. - (7) Includes 62,500 shares held in the name of Cassin Family Partners, A California Limited Partnership and 750,000 shares held in the name of The Cassin Family Trust U/D/T dtd 1/31/96. - (8) Includes 290,418 unvested shares subject to our right to repurchase upon termination of employment. - (9) Includes 8,000 shares each issued in the names of Scott David Tarpley, Andrew Neil Tarpley and Jeffrey John Tarpley, each of whom is an adult child of Mr. Tarpley.
 Mr. Tarpley disclaims beneficial ownership of these shares.
-Includes 55,268 unvested shares subject to our right to repurchase upon termination of employment. - (10) Includes 200,002 unvested shares subject to our right to repurchase upon termination of employment. - (11) Includes 174,585 unvested shares subject to our right to repurchase upon termination of employment. - (12) Includes 187,500 shares held by the Richard M. Lucas Foundation of which Mr. Lucas is a trustee.
-Mr. Lucas disclaims beneficial ownership of these shares except as to 38,648 shares which the foundation has agreed to assign to him.
-Also includes 31,579 shares held in the name of the Donald L. Lucas Profit Sharing Trust and 15,789 shares held in the name of Teton Capital
+Includes 55,268 unvested shares subject to our right to repurchase upon termination of employment.